jmhodges/build_cassandra/README.md

 It requires nothing more than Ruby, Rake, and MacPorts plus the usual gcc/make/ant stuff.

-(By they way, if you're having trouble with Cassandra on OS X building, it's because your `JAVA_HOME` and `PATH` are still pointing to Java 5, even if you have Java 6 Apple update installed on your box.
-Set `/System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home/` as your `JAVA_HOME` and add `/System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home/bin` to the front of your `PATH`.)

 ### NOTE:

 This program is awesome because it handles the `JAVA_HOME` and `PATH`